dotnet/docs/docs/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

  **LocBaml.exe /generate RunDialog.resources.dll /trans:RunDialog.resources.dll.CSV /out: . /cul:de-DE**

  On German [!INCLUDE[TLA#tla_mswin](../../../../includes/tlasharptla-mswin-md.md)], if this resources.dll is placed in a de-DE folder next to the main assembly, this resource will automatically load instead of the one in the en-US folder.
-If you do not have a German version of [!INCLUDE[TLA#tla_mswin](../../../../includes/tlasharptla-mswin-md.md)] to test this, set the culture to whatever culture of [!INCLUDE[TLA#tla_mswin](../../../../includes/tlasharptla-mswin-md.md)] you are using (e.g., `en-US), and replace the original resources.dll.
+If you do not have a German version of [!INCLUDE[TLA#tla_mswin](../../../../includes/tlasharptla-mswin-md.md)] to test this, set the culture to whatever culture of [!INCLUDE[TLA#tla_mswin](../../../../includes/tlasharptla-mswin-md.md)] you are using (for example, `en-US`), and replace the original resources DLL.

  **Satellite Resource Loading**